usatsi-carson-beck-georgia.jpg

 A third reason is the combination of the significant money it'd take to dump Napier ($26 million) and the uncertainty of what the candidate pool would look like, especially in the first year of the 12-team College Football Playoff.
 We've previously written here about how that situation loomed over a potential major coaching search like Florida.
 If you have to spend major money to get rid of Napier with no obvious guaranteed options to replace him and a $20 million annual revenue share charge looming over the future, it becomes easier to talk yourself into keeping him for another year.

-And if you're looking for reason No. 4, look no further than the jimmy's and the joe's.
+And if you're looking for reason No. 4, look no further than the incoming talent.
 Recruiting has suffered considerably with firing talk hanging over Napier's head -- the Gators currently have the nation's No. 51 recruiting class -- and the timing of Stricklin's announcement was no coincidence.
 After a disastrous early NIL experience that included the infamous failed Jaden Rashada deal, Florida's NIL efforts have improved and with a little more clarity of what the program's future looks like now, expect the Gators to be aggressive in trying to finish strong with top high school and transfer portal options.

 All that said, the risk associated with keeping Napier is next season's hot seat could be jam-packed with big names.
-Our college football analysts all project possible openings at Auburn, Oklahoma and USC in 2025, depending of course on how how Hugh Freeze, Brent Venables and Lincoln Riley, respectively, fare next fall.
+Our college football analysts all project possible openings at schools such as Auburn and Oklahoma in 2025, depending of course on how how Hugh Freeze and Brent Venables, respectively, fare next fall.
 If the 2025 seasons are abject disappointments at Michigan and Florida State as they've been in 2024, then perhaps those jobs are open, too.

-Florida may well still be the top option among those jobs, but the competition will be much more intense, which would drive up the starting salaries.
+Florida may well still be the top option among those jobs, but the competition for elite candidates could be much more intense.

 What's wrong with Carson Beck?